WE ARE MKA

 Majlis Khuddamul Ahmadiyya (MKA), literally meaning ‘Association of Servants of the True Islam’ and also known as the Ahmadiyya Muslim Youth Association (AMYA), was founded in 1938 by Hazrat Mirza Bashiruddin Mahmud Ahmad (ra) and is the youth section of the Ahmadiyya Muslim Community.

-Having its own executive cabinet, with representation from all over the UK, MKA is led by the National Sadr (President).
+Having its own executive cabinet, with representation from all over Canada, MKA is led by the National Sadr (President).

 Service to Humunity